3D Printing Starter Kit

 What's the difference between PLA, PETG, and ABS?

-PLA is the beginner's filament — easy to print, low temperature, doesn't warp, smells faintly of sweetcorn, and is biodegradable.
-PETG is tougher, more flexible, and more heat-resistant than PLA — good for functional parts.
+PLA is the beginner's filament: easy to print, low temperature, doesn't warp, smells faintly of sweetcorn, and is biodegradable.
+PETG is tougher, more flexible, and more heat-resistant than PLA, making it good for functional parts.
 ABS is strong and heat-resistant but warps badly, releases fumes, and needs an enclosed printer.
 Start with PLA for your first months, move to PETG when you need stronger parts.

 What is a slicer and which should I use?

 A slicer is software that converts a 3D model file (.STL or .3MF) into the instructions your printer follows (G-code).
 It controls layer height, speed, supports, infill, and everything else.
-For Bambu printers, use Bambu Studio — it's fast, well-designed, and has great defaults.
-PrusaSlicer and Orca Slicer are excellent free alternatives that work with most printers.
+For the Neptune 4 Pro, Ultimaker Cura is the go-to choice: it has a built-in ELEGOO profile, a clean interface, and is very well documented.
+It's free to download from ultimaker.com.

 Do I need to know CAD to use a 3D printer?

-No — you can print for months using free models without designing anything yourself.
+No. You can print for months using free models without designing anything yourself.
 Printables (printables.com) and Thingiverse have hundreds of thousands of free, ready-to-print models for everything from cable clips to cosplay armour.
-When you're ready to design, Tinkercad is free, browser-based, and genuinely beginner-friendly.
+When you're ready to design, Tinkercad is free, browser-based, and really beginner-friendly.
 Fusion 360 is more powerful and free for hobbyists.

 Stringing happens when molten filament oozes from the nozzle as it moves between sections.
 The main fix is increasing retraction (the slicer setting that pulls filament back into the nozzle before a travel move).
 Also try lowering your print temperature by 5°C at a time, and increase travel speed.
-Most slicers have anti-stringing profiles — enabling 'combing mode' in Cura or Orca Slicer often fixes it immediately.
+Most slicers have anti-stringing profiles; enabling 'combing mode' in Cura or Orca Slicer often fixes it straight away.

 Is 3D printing expensive to run?